 Automotive Instrument clusters, just like any electronic device have been evolving a lot.
 The newest feature is the support for TFT LCDs with attractive graphics.
 For a requirement for a major Tier 1, Embien developed and demonstrated the Instrument cluster concept with its Sparklet GUI library optimized for Renesas RH850 series.

 Originally the instrument clusters were mechanical devices.
 Called as the Mechanical Instrument Clusters, the devices worked on the principle of converting motion from one mode to another.
 Typically the engine speed is transferred via cables that drive a cross-coil indicator.
 Based on the rotation speed, the magnetic rotor moves the pointer, displacement of which indicating a proportionate to the actual speed.
-Then with advent of electronics, electro mechanical clusters came into existence.
+Then with the advent of electronics, electromechanical clusters came into existence.
 The engine/vehicle speed was transferred via rotary encoders which generates a series of pulses based on the speed.
 The pulses are counted with digital counters and stepper motor drives are used to drive the pointers.

 These electro-mechanical devices are still the most predominant segment in the Instrument cluster market.
-Generally providing the minimum information of Engine speed (tachometer), vehicle speed (speedometer), fuel gauge and oil temperature, they also had tell-tale lights for events such as engine temperature, battery level, brake etc. They provide a high level of reliability and are easy to design conforming to functional safety requirements.
+Generally providing the minimum information of Engine speed (tachometer), vehicle speed (speedometer), fuel gauge, and oil temperature, they also had tell-tale lights for events such as engine temperature, battery level, brake, etc. They provide a high level of reliability and are easy to design conforming to functional safety requirements.

 More the controllers, the amount of information available to the driver also increased manifold.
 The electro-mechanical clusters had a fixed arrangement and are not scalable.
 OEMs looked for a better management of space and new technologies for the IC.

 Initially the manufacturers added a limited display – a segmented or graphical type to extend the information availability.
 Multiple trip meters and odometers were included as part of the functionality.
 Then with falling LCD prices and cheaper microprocessors, OEMs started adding TFT display.
 These displays, being highly configurable offered numerous functionalities in a minimal space.
 Still the electromechanical dials were not ditched completely in favor of TFTs.
-The TFTs had a rather gradual entry in to the space.
+The TFTs had a rather gradual entry into the space.
 Some initial configurations had TFT LCD at the center with dials in the sides or a dial in the center with LCDs in the sides.

 The below video demonstrates the same.